-Q&A with Mark
+Q&A with Mark and Tim

 The Q&A sessions on courses from the National STEM Learning Centre provide you with the opportunity to ask more about the course content and issues from your own classroom practice.

 This is an open step, so you can bookmark the URL to your favourites and return to it at any time.
 We will also upload the video to STEM Learning YouTube channel.

 Please note: if you post a question here it may be featured in the video recording along with your first name.
 The recording will be publicly viewed via this step and may also be uploaded to the STEM Learning YouTube channel.